ilyas-source/CharsCounter/README.md

 ## Problem:

 Main purpose of this task is to get my hands on the Collections Framework.
-By providing useful data structures and algorithms, it frees you to concentrate on the important parts of your program rather than on the low-level "plumbing", provides high-performance, high-quality implementations of useful data structures and algorithms.
+By providing useful data structures and algorithms, it frees you to concentrate on the important parts of your program rather than on the low-level "plumbing", provides high-performance, high-quality implementations of data structures.
 Project is written in clean-code style and is fully unit-tested.

 ## Technologies used: